Stookhy/Mapping_Earthquakes/README.md

 ## Overview of Analysis

   1. Create a branch from the main branch on GitHub.
-  2. Add, commit, and push data to a GitHub branch.
   3. Merge a branch with the main branch on GitHub.
   4. Retrieve data from a GeoJSON file.
   5. Make API requests to a server to host geographical maps.